jankaszel/hyperwell-thesis/chapters/implementation.md

 _TODO:_ Use Hyperswarm as a decentralized networking solution for swarming, and a WebRTC bridge to connect to browser clients.

 _TODO:_ Use Hypermerge as a CRDT-equipped data structure backed by the Hypercore append-only log.
-Integrates
+Integrates with Hyperswarm to exchange changes with peers operating on copies of the same data structure and merge changes automatically and conflict-free.

 Implemented a HTTP-like protocol based on Protocol Buffers[^protocol-buffers].

+_TODO:_ Extending the Recogito UI has been possible, but required a lot of effort because of complicated tooling around the Scala-based backend.
+Hence, all extensions, such as the resource discovery mechanism detailed in @sec:thick:discovery, were designed as standalone modules and bundled appropriately.

 In the following, I will outline two characteristic contributions of this approach: First, a novel, HTTP-like protocol was intended to enable client-server connections over multiplexed duplex socket connections.
 This protocol leverages the Protocol Buffers standard and is detailed in @sec:thick:protocols.
 Second, as peers within the network transfer data without higher-level supernodes, a flat hierarchy is established.
 An approach for announcing work on particular resources with the intention of collaboration is described in @sec:thick:discovery.
 By establishing a new protocol for retrieving annotations from a distributed network, browsers need to be provided with libraries to support these protocols---one such library, a Software Development Kit (SDK), for integrating client applications, is detailed in @sec:thick:sdk.